kommitters/bas/README.md

 # BAS - Business Automation System

 Many organizations and individuals rely on automation across various contexts in their daily operations.
 With BAS, we aim to provide an open-source platform that empowers users to create customized automation systems tailored to their unique requirements.
-BAS consists of a series of abstract components designed to facilitate the creation of diverse use cases, regardless of context.
+BAS consists of a series of abstract components designed to facilitate the creation of diverse bots, regardless of context.

-The underlying idea is to develop generic components that can serve a wide range of needs, this approach ensures that all members of the community can leverage the platform's evolving suite of components and use cases to their advantage.
+The underlying idea is to develop generic components that can serve a wide range of needs, this approach ensures that all members of the community can leverage the platform's evolving suite of components and bots to their advantage.

 ![Gem Version](https://img.shields.io/gem/v/bas?style=for-the-badge)
 ![Gem Total Downloads](https://img.shields.io/gem/dt/bas?style=for-the-badge)